Author Mentions in Science News Reveal Widespread Disparities Across Name-inferred Ethnicities: Who Gets Mentioned Less Often in Media Coverage?

-To quantify ethnic disparities in mentions, we calculated the average marginal effects for the author ethnicity and gender variables using the fullest model (Model 5 in \nameref{methods}).
+To quantify ethnic disparities in mentions, we calculated the average marginal effects for the author ethnicity and gender variables using the fullest model (Model 5 in \sm{Table S5}).
 As shown in \fref{fig:main-bias-result}, the estimated probability of being mentioned is 1.2-6.0 percentage points lower for most ethnicities compared to the British origin.
-As the average mention rate is only 41.2\% (see~\nameref{methods}), these absolute drops represent significant disparities: the 4.3-6.0 percentage points marginal decrease for East Asian and African names represents a 10.4\%-14.6\% relative decrease in media representation for authors with those names.
-This result reveals that the U.S. mainstream media outlets exhibit profound disparity against authors with names from many non-British-origin ethnicities in mentioning them by name in science news: Given the current disparities, \textit{we estimate that about six thousand minority scholars should have been mentioned in our data alone if they had names of British origin}.
+As the average mention rate is only 41.2\% (see \sm{Detecting Author Name Mentions}), these absolute drops represent significant disparities: the 4.3-6.0 percentage points marginal decrease for East Asian and African names represents a 10.4\%-14.6\% relative decrease in media representation for authors with those names.
+This result reveals that the U.S. mainstream media outlets exhibit profound disparity against non-Anglo-named authors in mentioning them by name in science news: Given the current disparities, \textit{we estimate that about six thousand minority-ethnicity scholars should have been mentioned in our data alone if they had Anglo names}.